TallenPeli/cosmic-kitty/README.md

 # Cosmic Kitty

-This program converts an exported `.ron` cosmic(tm) terminal theme into one that is usable in the best terminal emulator: _Kitty_.
+This program converts an exported `.ron` cosmic™ terminal theme into one that is usable in the best terminal emulator: _Kitty_.

 ## Dependencies